The Human Truth Foundation

 For more, see:

 Luxembourg does relatively well in encouraging good health, compared to many other countries.
-Luxembourg comes in the best 20 in its food aid and health contributions and WHO compliance34, its immunizations take-up35, its adolescent birth rate36 and in its average life expectancy14.
-Luxembourg still has work to do.
-Luxembourg does worse than average in its suicide rate37 (still good for Europe) and in its fertility rate17.
-And finally, it sits amongst the bottom 20 in its smoking rate38 and in its alcohol consumption rate39.
-The number of overweight adults has increased by 14% during the past 40 years.
+Luxembourg does the best for delivery rate of infant DTP immunizations in the 2020s34.
+It comes in the best 20 when it comes to childhood mortality in the 2020s35, its food aid and health contributions and WHO compliance36, delivery rate of 7x Infant Immunizations 2011-201537, its adolescent birth rate38 and in its average life expectancy14.
+But, there's bad news too.
+Luxembourg does worse than average in its suicide rate39 (still low for Europe), its smoking rate40, its fertility rate18 and in the prevalence of overweight adults41.
+And finally, it sits amongst the bottom 20 when it comes to its alcohol consumption rate42.
+The prevalence of overweight adults has increased by 14% over the last 40 years.
 Life expectancy in Luxembourg improved by +6.5yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Luxembourg had the 2nd-lowest average fertility rate in the world throughout the 1970s (1.6, after Germany) and still had the 3rd-lowest average in the 1980s.
 It has had a long-term consistent fertility rate, and is one of only 22 countries to vary by less than 1.0 for each decade's average since the 1960s.
 Its peak fertility rate in a single year was 2.42 in 1965.

 Life Expectancy